BEST CHOICE | BEST PRICE | ||||

 Cord length is important.
 10′ is fairly standard on many pumps, but you can find longer cords if you look around.
 You want to minimize the need for extension cords if you can.
 Take time to measure how far it is from your nearest electrical outlet to the sump basin before you buy.

 GPH is an important rating for all sump pumps.
 This stands for gallons per hour.
 The rating will tell you how much water you can expect to move over the course of one hour.
 Take the number with a grain of salt.
-It is likely that your pump will never reach its maximum rating.
+Likely, your pump will never reach its maximum rating.
 Figure on getting about 75% of the listed GPH.

 You’ll also want to know how much vertical lift you’re going to need.
 A pump won’t do you any good if you can’t move water high enough to clear the basement.
 Some pumps offer as much as 25′ of vertical lift.
 Our experience is that more lift is better.